Deolinda1506/Containerizing-a-Web-Application/README.md

 # Containerizing-a-Web-Application

-Project: Task Manager Web Application
+##Project: Task Manager Web Application

 This project aims to develop a simple, user-friendly web application for managing personal projects and tasks.
 The application allows users to create, manage, and track their tasks efficiently.
 Additionally, the application will be containerized using Docker to ensure easy deployment and scalability across different environments.

-Instructions
+#Instructions

-Running the Application Locally
+##Running the Application Locally
 Clone the repository to your local machine.
 Open the index.html file in a web browser to access the application.
 Building the Docker Image and Running a Container Ensure Docker is installed on your system.
 Navigate to the root directory of the project.

-Build the Docker image using the following command:
+#Build the Docker image using the following command:
-Copy code
 docker build -t task-manager-app .

-Once the image is built, you can run a container using the following command: arduino
+#Once the image is built, you can run a container using the following command:
-Copy code
 docker run -d -p 8080:80 task-manager-app

 Access the application in your web browser at http://localhost:8080.

 Assumptions and Decisions
 For simplicity and ease of development, the application is developed using HTML, CSS, and JavaScript without the use of additional libraries or frameworks.
 The Dockerfile specifies a lightweight base image to minimize image size and optimize performance.